ibbybuilds/metaestetics-mobile-hiring-test/CHALLENGE.md

 ## Submission

+### How to Submit

+1. **Fork this repository** to your GitHub account
+2. **Create a new branch** for your work (e.g., `feature/your-name-solution`)
+3. **Make your changes** and commit them
+4. **Create a Pull Request** back to this repository
+5. **In the PR description**, include:
+   - Link to your **screen recording** (YouTube, Loom, or similar)
+   - Brief summary of what you implemented
+   - Any notes about your approach

-### What to Submit
+### What to Include

-1. **GitHub Repository** or ZIP file with your code
+**1. Pull Request with your code:**
+- All your implementation changes
+- Clean, well-structured commits
+- Code that follows existing patterns

-2. **Screen Recording** (3-4 minutes) showing:
+**2. Screen Recording (3-4 minutes) showing:**
 - Registration flow working smoothly
 - Profile editing working
-   - Fast Clinics screen
+- Fast Clinics screen (demonstrate performance)
 - Your hook in action
 - Bug fixes working

-3. **README_SUBMISSION.md** explaining:
+**3. PR Description should explain:**
-   - Your approach and decisions
+- Your approach and key decisions
 - What was challenging and why
 - How you solved performance issues
 - How your hook works and why you designed it that way
 - What you'd do differently with more time
 - Any assumptions you made

+### PR Guidelines

+- **Title:** `[Your Name] - Hiring Test Submission`
+- **Description:** Include video link and explanation
+- **Commits:** Make meaningful commits (not just one giant commit)
+- **Code Quality:** Follow existing code style and patterns

 ### What We're Looking For